IGLTA Accredited™ Criteria

 Publicly displayed non-discrimination policy or customer charter

-Accreditees must upload a non-discrimination customer charter/statement of intent the includes a clear zero tolerance policy for LGBTQIA+, sexual orientation and gender identity discrimination or similar policies.
+Accreditees must upload a non-discrimination customer charter/statement of intent the includes a clear zero-tolerance policy for sexual orientation, gender identity and gender expression (SOGIE) discrimination or similar policies.

 This policy must be made public (eg. on the organization’s website and a URL provided).